Neuschwanstein Castle: Expert’s Guide on Visiting the Fairy-Tale Castle

 Along with Burg Eltz, Neuschwanstein Castle is one of the fairy-tale castles in Germany, located in the Bundesland of Bavaria in the town of Schwangau.
 It’s one of the most popular tourist attractions in Germany, with more than 1.3 million annual visitors who admire the beauty of the castle and its natural surrounds.

-Despite being built in the 1800s, Neuschwanstein Castle showcases medieval architecture, because King Ludwig II of Bavaria who built this majestic palace always had a fascination for the old history and medieval era.
+Despite the fact that the castle is from the 1800s, Neuschwanstein Castle in Germany showcases medieval architecture, because King Ludwig II of Bavaria who built this majestic palace always had a fascination for the old history and medieval era.
 Want to experience this otherworldly castle?
-Here’s an in-depth guide on how to visit Neuschwanstein Castle.
+Here’s an in-depth guide on how to visit the Castle.

 Neuschwanstein Castle is a Bavarian castle, located on a hilltop above the village of Hohenschwangau, in the municipality of Schwangau in Southern Germany.
 Neuschwanstein inspired the Sleeping Beauty Castle at Disneyland.
 It’s a fairy-tale castle that was built by the “Mad King”, King Ludwig II of Bavaria, taking 22 years to finish.